CoreBond/corebond-architecture/README.md

 4. The verifier determines whether the device identity is valid.
 5. An authentication decision is returned to the system.
 This approach enables device authentication without storing credentials on the device or exchanging secrets with the authentication infrastructure.
+The resulting identity signal is deterministic for a given device within defined environmental tolerances.
 ## Security Assumptions

 The CoreBond model assumes the following conditions: